-Assessment Objectives AO4 (a, b and c): Analyse individual interpretations and how and why interpretations differ.
-[10] AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
-[5] AO2: Explain and analyse historical events and periods studied using second order historical concepts.
-[5] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid content is acceptable and should be credited in line with the levels of response.
-The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication expected at each level.
-Candidates are not required to refer to specific historians or schools of thought but should be given credit within the level if they do so correctly.
-Credit could be awarded within any level for candidates who explain (with valid support such as the new sources under the Public Records Act) that some historians have agreed with the interpretation interpretations were created and their place within the wider historical debate. • The response demonstrates accurate knowledge and understanding that is relevant to the question. • This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
-Level 2 • The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of at least one other interpretation studied, to show how the interpretations differ. • There is a basic explanation of why the given interpretation and the other interpretation(s) differ, explained in terms of when the interpretations were created and their place within the wider historical debate. • The response demonstrates some knowledge and understanding that is relevant to the question. • This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.
-5-8 Level 1 • The response compares the candidate's own knowledge and understanding to the interpretation, or uses knowledge and understanding of the time in which it was created, to analyse the given interpretation. • There is no consideration or no relevant consideration of any other interpretations. • The response demonstrates basic knowledge that is relevant to the topic of the question. • There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
+The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of other interpretations studied, to produce a partial analysis how the interpretations differ.
+There is some analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+The response demonstrates accurate knowledge and understanding that is relevant to the question.
+This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
+Level 2 5-8 The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of at least one other interpretation studied, to show how the interpretations differ.
+There is a basic explanation of why the given interpretation and the other interpretation(s) differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+The response demonstrates some knowledge and understanding that is relevant to the question.
+This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.
+Level 1 1-4 The response compares the candidate's own knowledge and understanding to the interpretation, or uses knowledge and understanding of the time in which it was created, to analyse the given interpretation.
+There is no consideration or no relevant consideration of any other interpretations.
+The response demonstrates basic knowledge that is relevant to the topic of the question.
+There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
 Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
-1-4 Level 0 No response or no response worthy of credit.
+Level 0 No response or no response worthy of credit.
 0